Codecademy/docs/content/c-sharp/concepts/strings/terms/format/format.md

 Where:

-- A **parameter specifier** (mandatory) is a number starting from `0` which indicates the position of the replacing value among those passed to the method.
+- A **parameter specifier** (mandatory) is a number starting from `0`, which indicates the position of the replacing value among those passed to the method.
 For example, `{0}` for the first value, `{1}` for the second, etc..
 - An **alignment specifier** (optional) is a number, separated by a comma, that indicates the minimum number of characters for the value's string representation, which is padded with spaces only if too short.
-The padding occurs on the right if the specifier is negative (left alignment), or on the left if positive (right alignment).
+The padding occurs on the right if the specifier is negative (left alignment) or on the left if positive (right alignment).
 For example, `{0, 15}` right-aligns the first passed value taking up at least 15 characters.
-- A **format specifier** (optional) is a character, or a group of characters, preceded by a colon, that applies a specific format to the value.
+- A **format specifier** (optional) is a character or a group of characters preceded by a colon that applies a specific format to the value.
 It is only supported by numeric, date, and enum values and defaults to the general format (`G`) if not provided.
 It depends on the value type and indicates either:
-  - A standard format that consists of a single character corresponding to a predefined format (e.g., `C` for currency, `D` for a long date or a decimal, depending on the value type).
+  - A standard format that consists of a single character corresponding to a predefined format (e.g., `C` for currency, `D` for a long date, or a decimal, depending on the value type).
   - A custom format that consists of multiple characters that define specific formatting rules for the value (e.g., `yyyy-MM-dd` for dates).

 To display a literal curly brace in the result string, you need to double it (`{{`).